- Strong, efficient turbo four

 Really, the Tiguan is what it is: a very tall small car with a lot of usefulness, an affordable price, and good gas mileage.
 This vehicle is probably the best fit for a growing family that wants something with a little more utility, or to the older driver who likes the easier entry/exit and seating position of a city-oriented crossover.
 Most crossover shoppers also want an interior that's straightforward and versatile—as well as comfortable—and the Tiguan delivers on those expectations.
 Front seats feel sporty and supportive, with good comfort and an excellent driving position, while the second-row seats slide and tilt, leaving ample space for adults.
 With the 60/40-split seatbacks folded you get 56 cubic feet of cargo space (nearly 24 with the seat up), with a small 'hidden' storage bin under the floor plus a twin-compartment glovebox and various other cubbies throughout the vehicle.

 Throughout the Tiguan, there really isn't a hair out of place.
 And while it isn't a design leader in any way, just a quick glance around the cabin may be enough to understand where this crossover really shines: Materials and details feel polished, assembly quality is tight, and overall there's a feel that this could conceivably be a vehicle from a premium brand like Audi.

-Crash-test results for the Tiguan have been excellent, and Volkswagen continuous to offer a few more safety features than you'd typically expect to see in a small crossover.
+Crash-test results for the Tiguan have fallen to subpar, though Volkswagen continues to offer a few more safety features than you'd typically expect to see in a small crossover.
 In addition to the usual front and side airbags, rear side thorax airbags—not often available in this class—are an option here.
 On all-wheel-drive versions, hill descent control is also included, to help control speed on steep slopes, while for 2013 hill-hold control and an electronic parking brake have been added to the entire model line.